Your Ears Do More Than Hear

-During Microsuction you may experience dizziness.
-This can be caused by sudden temperature change in your ear canal.
-The vacuum created by Microsuction causes cool air to be drawn into your ear canal.
-When the cool air comes into contact with your eardrum you might feel dizzy as a result.
+You may experience dizziness during earwax removal by Microsuction.
+The vacuum created by Microsuction causes cool air to flow into your ear canal.
+When the cool air comes into contact with your eardrum, you might feel dizzy as a result.

+Your vestibular apparatus provide sensory information about motion, equilibrium, and spatial orientation.
 This temperature drop cools down your vestibular apparatus.
-Sensory information about motion, equilibrium, and spatial orientation are provided by your vestibular apparatus.
 Cooling it down may cause temporary dizziness for some people.

-If dizziness occurs it usually lasts for a few short minutes.
-Once the cold air inside the ear canal is warmed up again by the body the dizzy feeling will subside.
+If dizziness occurs, it usually lasts for a few short minutes.
+Once the cold air inside the ear canal is warmed up again, the dizzy feeling will subside.

-If you do feel dizziness during or after Microsuction tell your Ear Nurse and listen to their instruction.
-It’s best not to stand up too quickly, in case you lose your balance.
+If you feel dizziness during or after Microsuction, tell your Ear Nurse and listen to their instruction.
+It’s best not to stand up too quickly in case you lose your balance.